mg126e/Project_Backend/design/concepts/UserProfile/UserProfile.md

            - *Requires:* The user exists in the set of users.
            - *Effects:* Permanently deletes the user's profile and all associated data.
     - **Notes:**
-        - By requiring that a user must be fully filled in, this helps users feel safer when they are looking for long-term matches
+        - By requiring that a user profile must be fully filled in, this helps users feel safer when they are looking for long-term matches
-        - A user would provide the phone number of the person.
+        - A user would provide the phone number of the person
         - Integrating FileUploading concept from provided code from course
         - Removed removeTag since that sets expectation that these tags are optional, when we want to actually be required.
 That also led to us changing the requirements about tags